Huntly Ketchen: Military career

 Ketchen was born to a Scottish family living in Sholopore, India.
 His father, Major James Ketchen, served in the British Indian Army.
 The younger Ketchen was educated at Wellington College, Berkshire and the Royal Military College, Sandhurst, England, and was commissioned into the British Army as a second lieutenant in the Royal Inniskilling Fusiliers, but resigned after a couple of years.
 He came to Canada in 1894, serving for a time with the North-West Mounted Police.
 Following the outbreak of the Second Boer War, Ketchen volunteered for service with Lord Strathcona's Corps, a privately funded unit of Canadian soldiers, and was commissioned a lieutenant on 17 March 1900 as the corps embarked for South Africa.

 He later saw active service in World War I, commanding the Sixth Canadian Infantry Brigade in France from 1915 to 1918.

-Ketchen was nearly dismissed after being used as a scapegoat for following orders from the British.
+Ketchen, promoted to temporary brigadier general in June 1915, was nearly dismissed after being used as a scapegoat for following orders from the British.
 The Battle of St-Eloi in April 1916.
 After British troops had taken a large crater near the ruins of the Belgian town of St Eloi, his brigade was ordered to hold the gain against German counter-attacks.
 Due to dreadful mismanagement of the Canadian forces by Ketchen and his divisional commander Richard Turner, German soldiers overran the crater, causing 1,400 Canadian casualties and retaking the land around the crater, negating the gains made at heavy cost just a few days before.
 General Sir Herbert Plumer, the commander of the Second Army who was responsible for the front, demanded Ketchen's immediate dismissal.
 When Turner claimed that if Ketchen was dismissed he would resign, the commander of the Canadian Corps, Lieutenant-General Alderson, sought Turner's dismissal as well.
 Both officers were supporters of Militia Minister Sir Sam Hughes, who made it clear in no uncertain terms to Commander in Chief, Sir Douglas Haig, that if Turner went then Haig could no longer rely on Canadian support.
 This led to the diplomatic compromise of Alderson being relieved of his command and replaced by Julian Byng, while Turner and Ketchen retained their commands.